Preventing Academic Integrity Violations in a Remote Environment

 - Syllabus Design

-Inform students that they will need to sign the Rutgers Honor Pledge on every major exam assignment as follows:
+Inform students that they will need to sign the Rutgers Honor Pledge on every major exam assignment as follows.
+For online assessments, you can pose the honor pledge as a true/false statement:

-The Rutgers honor pledge will be included on all (major) assessments for you to sign:
+The Rutgers honor pledge will be included on all (major) assessments for you to sign (or as a True/False statement for certain online assessments):

 On my honor, I have neither received nor given any unauthorized assistance on this examination (assignment).